What is Athletic Therapy?

 This ensures that all Athletic Therapists annually demonstrate that they continue to be current with the developments in their professional field.
 Athletic Therapy is one of the very few Canadian health care professions that requires its members to upgrade on an annual basis.

-The OATA endeavours to ensure that all of its members are offering safe and effective treatment to all of their clients and patients.
+The OATA endeavors to ensure that all of its members are offering safe and effective treatment to all of their clients and patients.
 Continuing education programs, examination preparation courses, publications and participation as a member of the Sports Medicine Council of Ontario are examples of the many initiatives undertaken by the OATA.